'Federer played with balletic grace beyond compare'

 "I get inspired in a big way by the likes of Usain Bolt or Michael Jordan or LeBron James or Valentino Rossi or Michael Schumacher: guys who did things for a very long time at the highest of levels," he told me after winning an eighth Wimbledon title, a month before turning 36, in 2017.

 "I would marvel at what they did when I was younger.
-I couldn't understand how they would get match ready day in day out, practice every single day and how they would give it 100%.
+I couldn't understand how they would get match ready day in day out, practise every single day and how they would give it 100%.
 I struggled with that in a big way when I was younger."

 Federer also struggled with his fitness and his temper - racquet throwing, tears and profanities were not at all uncommon in his teenage years.
-But two new relationships forged in the year 2000 made quite a difference.
+But two new relationships forged in 2000 made quite a difference.

 He started working with the fitness coach Pierre Paganini, whom he had first met at the Swiss national training centre a few years earlier.
 The partnership has endured for Federer's entire career.